-Every year when I prepare Thanksgiving dinner, I make two different stuffings, the classic bread stuffing and a rice stuffing.
+Every year when I prepare Thanksgiving dinner, I make two different stuffings, the classic bread stuffing, and a rice stuffing.
 Being that I am Asian and am hosting for an Asian family, some sort of a rice dish is requested on the table.
 What can I say?
 We love our rice.
 This year, I going to throw my family a new one and replace the rice with farro.
 Tossed with roasted squash, swiss chard, and caramelized fennel, I’m sure this farro stuffing will please my family as much as the original (or at least I hope!)

 **Helpful tips and common mistakes

-The first time I tried farro, I was impressed with the grain.
-Cooked the same as you would rice, it has a bit of a chew with a subtle nutty flavor.
-Farro can be consumed plain but it’s fantastic in soups, salads, as a pilaf, risotto or stuffing.
+The first time I tried farro, I loved it.
+Cooked the same as you would rice, it has a bit of chew with a subtle nutty flavor.
+You can serve farro plain as you would rice but it’s fantastic in soups, salads, as a pilaf, risotto or stuffing.